For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Tuition fees for most master's courses sit at around £9,000 – £11,000.
 This means that the loan will likely cover your tuition fees, but potentially not all of your living costs.

 In 2018, the government also introduced Student Loans for PhD students from England and Wales.
-In 2023/24, you could potentially receive around £28,673 for the entire course (the exact amount varies depending on whether you're from England or Wales).
+In 2024/25, you could receive up to £29,390 for the entire course (the exact amount varies depending on whether you're from England or Wales).

 As master's courses tend to be expensive, some students choose to study in Europe instead, where it can be a lot cheaper (or even free!).